 - The blood is made up of WBCs, RBCs, and Platelets – each performing their function in the body.

 - WBCs account for only a small percentage of the cells in the blood.
 However, that number is quite enough to provide immunity to the body against foreign pathogens.

 - WBCs are between 5,000 and 10,000 counts per microliter of blood in the human body.

 24. Laughter helps boost immune function in the body.

 - Laughter helps release chemical stimulants in the brain, that bring down stress.

-- Stress is a major cause of immune dysfunction, that makes one more susceptible to infections.
+- Stress is a major cause of immune dysfunction, making one more susceptible to infections.

-- Chemical stimulants such as dopamine are released during laughter, that stimulates the immune system.
+- Chemical stimulants such as dopamine are released during laughter, which stimulates the immune system.